eli-oat/goodmelon/about.md

 permalink: /about/index.html
 ---

+> Heritage begins in the past, but is not bound to it.
+Let's work together to tell stories that are accessible, personal, and relevant to diverse communities.

 # BEHIND THE NAME

 It's simple: My name is Tova Mellen.
 Tova is Hebrew for "good," and my surname is misspelled constantly as Mellon, Mellin, Mullen, and my favorite: Melon.
 In a cruel twist of fate, I am allergic to most varieties of melon.